craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/no-code-and-my-mailing-list.md

 Enter [Integromat](https://www.integromat.com/?pc=craigsturgis), my personal favorite no-code Swiss Army knife.
 Integromat is more complex than [Zapier](https://zapier.com) and the like, but in my experience it’s way more capable.

 It helps if you’ve got some basic understanding of how programming works to use it.
 But, you don’t need to be a professional software engineer or even anything close to it  to follow its logical flows.
-If you've understood any "intro to programming" material that might even be overkill.
+Even "intro to programming" material might be overkill to get this stuff if you wrap your head around following visual flows of data.

-On to how it works.
+On to how it works:

 When someone opts in, Typeform sends their response to Integromat via a webhook.